 Today’s executives recognize that a solid data strategy is necessary for better financial performance; as such, data has become a top priority and earned a spot in the C-suite.
 Business and IT now work together to design, prioritize, and carry out big data strategies.
 We are also seeing the emergence of a new role of Chief Data Officer.
 These leaders are taking control of engaging the company across organizational boundaries, mediating among different agendas and balancing priorities among big data initiatives.

 Companies are continuing to evolve toward strategic data management.
 The ability to predict future outcomes based on the data and analytics will help energize the application of data to assist in decision making.
 Companies will have to keep reinventing themselves and as their business increases exposure to technology, the client value proposition will become increasingly driven by data.

 The bottom line is that decisions that are backed by data and analytics often result in greater financial results.
 Data can offer predictability and facts so that executives can make decisions that will better both themselves and their clients.
-Companies that have not yet build a data strategy and a strong data-management function need to do so or they will be behind their competitors and could risk losing profits.
+Companies that have not yet build a data strategy and a strong data management function need to do so or they will fall behind their competitors and could risk losing profits.